 How can I contact a chaplain?

-Contact information can be found at the top of this page.
+Contact information can be found at the start of this document

-However you understand the word of God, here is a prayer you might like to use…
+However you understand the word ‘God’, here is a prayer you might like to use:

 God bring me light in the darkness,